DrewEaster/thespian/README.md

 ----

 * Convert to use Akka Extension system.
 * Consider introducing Aggregate Trait that abstracts away actor altogether.
+This could be seen somewhat like in the same way Play! controllers abstract away the underlying implementation (which I believe is actor based).
+Could still provide access to actor system if implementor really wants.
 * Think about back pressure solution to deal with load
 * Add Distributed PubSub style to event publishing - topic per aggregate root type.
 Read models subscribe to "feed" for particular aggregate root type.
 Subscribe via DomainModel.
 * Support for become/unbecome without breaking snapshoting